Everyone has their own understanding of what the trend is.

 To make the most of your outreach, take a look at the latest trends in PR.

-Public relation trends are changing all the time.
-To stay ahead of your competitors you should read up on PR trends all the time and to avoid making mistakes it’s better to learn from other’s mistakes and fuck ups.
+Public relation trends change all the time.
+To stay ahead of your competitors, you should stay updated on PR developments and learn from others’ mistakes.

-PR Storytelling remains the hottest thing in PR trends.
+PR Storytelling remains the hottest thing in public relation trends.

 Creative storytelling is not new.
 Creative storytelling in the case of product promotions means creating a story that depicts how miserable life would be without your product or service.
 Every minute some new product is created and not every product can attract the attention of journalists.

 To attract journalists one should have a well-constructed story as this is what interests journalists.
 PR storytelling is important as it explains to the customer the background of the product, why they need it, and how it adds to their own life.

 Telling someone they need a certain coffee versus telling them about where it grew, how their ancestors brewed the same leaf once, and how they can become a part of this cycle of nature and enjoyment, has a noticeably different impact.